Geometric Symmetries for the Vanishing of the Black Hole Tidal Love Numbers: Discussion

 Several issues are worth further investigation.
 First, as discussed in \cite{Kehagias:2024rtz,Combaluzier-Szteinsznaider:2024sgb,Gounis:2024hcm}, some of the symmetries of the linear theory can persist into the non-linear theory, provided the right variables are used.
 It would be interesting to extend their work, which assumed axisymmetry, to more general configurations.
 The choice of variables we found which makes the linear symmetries manifest might give useful hints for this exploration.

 Second, the static Love numbers also vanish for a Kerr black hole.
 For spin 0 perturbations, it is possible to derive a 3D effective metric with two melodic CKVs directly from the general formula \autoref{eq:GeneralEffMetric}.
 It would be interesting to work out the same for spin 1 and 2 perturbations, for which care must be taken to identify the correct even and odd sectors.
+Recently, hidden symmetries were uncovered for axisymmetric and static perturbations in the Teukolsky equation \cite{Lupsasca2025}.

 Third, while we focus on black holes, neutron star Love numbers are also very interesting.
 They are known to be non-zero, and in fact there appears to be certain universal relations governing different properties of the neutron star, including its Love numbers, quadrupole moment and moment of inertia \cite{Yagi:2013}.
 Is there some sense in which the SO(3,1) symmetries are weakly broken by a neutron star?
 If so, can it shed light on some of these universal relations?